-The Digital Cooperation Organization Launches the Third DiplomaticConnect at the Embassy of Pakistan in Riyadh to Foster Digital Diplomacy
+The Digital Cooperation Organization Launches The Third Diplomaticconnect At The Embassy Of Pakistan In Riyadh To Foster Digital Diplomacy

-(MENAFN- APCO Worldwide) Riyadh, February 13, 2024 – The Digital Cooperation Organization (DCO) launched its third DiplomaticConnect event at the Embassy of Pakistan in Riyadh, bringing together diplomats, government officials, private sector leaders, and technology experts to explore the transformative potential of digital innovation in diplomatic practices and international relations.
+(MENAFN- Mid-East) The Digital Cooperation Organization (DCO) launched its third DiplomaticConnect event at the Embassy of Pakistan in Riyadh, bringing together diplomats, government officials, private sector leaders, and technology experts to explore the transformative potential of digital innovation in diplomatic practices and international relations.
 The third DiplomaticConnect specifically addressed the need for international cooperation to overcome semiconductor supply challenges.

 I believe that DiplomaticConnect is a unique platform for fostering deeper understanding of these issues and bridging the gap between the digital world and diplomacy.
 As a founding DCO member, Pakistan is fully committed to the DCO's agenda of digital prosperity, and we see DiplomaticConnect as an important pillar for this purpose,” he concluded.